cykins4good/ISO27001-2022-ISMS-Implementation-Project/README.md

 ## 🔍 Clause-by-Clause Implementation Plan

 ### **Clause 4 – Context of the Organization**
-I will define the internal and external context influencing information security objectives through SWOT and PESTLE analysis.
+I will analyze CyTech’s internal and external context using **SWOT** and **PESTLE** frameworks to understand the factors influencing its ISMS objectives.
-I will identify stakeholders, their needs, and expectations, and define the ISMS scope boundaries in a formal document:
-`/01_Context/ISMS_Context_and_Scope_Statement.docx`.
+Stakeholders such as clients, regulators, employees, and service providers will be identified, along with their information security expectations.
+The ISMS scope statement will define the systems, services, and departments covered under certification.
+All context documentation will be maintained in `/01_Context/`.

 ### **Clause 5 – Leadership**
-I will develop and publish the organization’s **Information Security Policy**, secure top management approval, and define clear roles and responsibilities through a **RACI matrix**.
+I will develop and publish the organization’s **Information Security Policy**, secure top management approval, and define ISMS roles and responsibilities through a **RACI matrix**.
-Evidence of management endorsement will be stored in `/02_Leadership/`.
+Simulated evidence of management commitment (such as digital approval and endorsement letters) will be stored in `/02_Leadership/`.

 ### **Clause 6 – Planning**
-I will conduct an ISO 27005–aligned **risk assessment**, document identified threats and vulnerabilities, and formulate a **risk treatment plan** using Annex A controls.
+I will perform a detailed **risk assessment** following ISO 27005 methodology, identifying threats, vulnerabilities, and impacts to CyTech’s assets.
+A **risk treatment plan** will be developed by mapping relevant **Annex A controls** to identified risks.
-All risk documents will be located in `/03_Planning/`.
+All risk analysis records and treatment actions will be located in `/03_Planning/`.

 ### **Clause 7 – Support**
-I will establish ISMS resources, training plans, awareness campaigns, and secure documentation procedures.
+I will ensure the provision of adequate resources, staff competence, and ISMS awareness programs.
+A **Training and Awareness Plan** will outline periodic security awareness sessions, role-based training, and communication procedures.
-Training and communication records will be managed in `/04_Support/`.
+All support documentation will reside in `/04_Support/`.

 ### **Clause 8 – Operation**
-I will implement operational controls, simulate incidents, and manage them using an **Incident Response Plan**.
+I will implement operational risk treatment actions, document standard operating procedures, and simulate incident response scenarios (e.g., unauthorized access, phishing attempt).
-Operational records will reside in `/05_Operation/`.
+Incident handling logs and evidence of operational controls will be stored in `/05_Operation/`.

 ### **Clause 9 – Performance Evaluation**
-I will create Key Performance Indicators (KPIs), conduct internal audits, and perform management reviews.
+I will monitor ISMS performance using defined **Key Performance Indicators (KPIs)**, conduct **internal ISMS audits**, and simulate **management review meetings** to evaluate effectiveness.
-Performance evidence and audit records will be stored in `/06_Performance_Evaluation/`.
+Evaluation records, audit reports, and review minutes will be maintained in `/06_Performance_Evaluation/`.

 ### **Clause 10 – Improvement**
-I will identify nonconformities, analyze root causes, and implement corrective actions for continual improvement.
+I will record nonconformities identified during audits, perform root cause analysis using the **5 Whys** technique, and implement corrective actions.
-Improvement records will be kept in `/07_Improvement/`.
+All continual improvement records will be stored in `/07_Improvement/`.

 ---

 ## 🧾 Documentation and Evidence Collection
-All compliance evidence — including screenshots from the Kali Linux VM, Git commit logs, policies, and audit documents — will be organized in the `Evidence/` and `Screenshots/` directories.
+All compliance evidence — including screenshots from the Kali Linux VM, Git commit logs, and supporting documents — will be organized within the `Evidence/` and `Screenshots/` directories.
-Version control will be maintained via GitHub commits to demonstrate traceability and accountability.
+This approach ensures verifiable traceability and accountability in line with ISO 27001 documentation requirements.

 ---